pptyasar/LeetMe/Readme.md

 <details>
 <summary>912.
 Sort an Array</summary>

-**Description:** Given an array of integers nums, sort the array in ascending order and return it.
+Given an array of integers nums, sort the array in ascending order and return it.
 You must solve the problem without using any built-in functions in O(nlogn) time complexity and with the smallest space complexity possible.

-**Example:**
 Input: nums = [5,2,3,1]
 Output: [1,2,3,5]